kysely/framer-bidirectional-cycle/README.md

 - [Download the extension] (https://github.com/rdksl/Bidirectional-Utils.cycle-for-Framer/blob/master/BidirectionalUtilsCycle.zip?raw=true)
 - Copy the ```Utilscycle.coffee``` file to your prototype's ```modules``` folder.
 - Call ```Utilscycle = require "Utilscycle"``` in your Framer prototype.
-- Use as the default Utils.cycle()
+- Set up as the default Utils.cycle()
+- Call your "cycler" function with no or any positive number to return ›next‹ item.
+Call with any negative number to return ›previous‹ item

 ```javascript
 array = ["a", "b", "c", "d", "e", "f", "g", "h"]